PROFILER OS 5.7 available

 The Cirrus Reverb starts where the Natural Reverb ends.
 Its specialty are long, ethereal reverb tails with exceptionally slow reverb onsets.
 For that reason, the Cirrus Reverb does not feature a predelay.
 The modulation pattern is also different to the Natural Reverb: it does not build up by time but stays consistent instead.

-Effects slots placement - Now since OS 5.7 all the FX of the PROFILER incl.
-Delay and Reverb can now be positioned freely into any FX slot before or after the Amplifier section.
+Effects placement - Now since OS 5.7 all the FX of the PROFILER incl. delay and reverb can now be positioned freely into any FX module before or after the Amplifier section.

-To put Delays and Reverbs into their designated slots makes still sense though as these slots have special routing features which can be defined in the global rig parameters:
+To put delays and reverbs into their designated modules makes still sense though as these modules have special routing features which can be defined in the Rig parameters:

 And then someThe Space effect is identical to the global version of Space in the Output Section.
 It produces the natural reflections of a small, neutral-sounding room.
 The most obvious result of these reflections is that a mono signal is converted to stereo; to soften the transients, a little diffusion is also applied.
 You can still combine the Space effect with delay or longer reverbs, without creating too much reverberation.

 The algorithm is designed to be the shortest possible room effect, and therefore has no deep parameters.
 Use the Intensity parameter to control the strength of the effect.